 At the global launch of the Panasonic Lumix S1 and Lumix S1R full-frame earlier this year, Panasonic also revealed its plans for its new full frame mirrorless camera system in a fast-moving big-screen presentation.
 And in a blink-and-you’ll-miss-it-moment it showed a slide which revealed not only its own plans for native Lumix S lenses but also those of Leica and Sigma.

-Since then Panasonic has unveiled a third camera in the line-up – the Panasonic Lumix S1H, which is aimed at cinematographers and which will go on sale in the fall for $4000.
+Since then Panasonic has unveiled a third camera in the line-up – the Panasonic Lumix S1H, which is aimed at cinematographers and which will go on sale in September for $3999.

 Leica already has its own full-frame mirrorless camera in the SL, and Sigma has announced its super-small Sigma fp full-frame camera that will use the triumvirate parnership's mount.
 But what lenses can be used with these five cameras?

-Three Lumix S lenses are available right now, these are:
+Three Lumix S lenses are available right now, and a fourth is on its way, these are: